 Although Fries could be a bit messy, they, along with Croissants, make for excellent quick travel food for those long train journeys between countries.

 The most important meal of the day, breakfast also happens to be my favorite.

 A nice chilled beer after a long day can be very soothing.
 Featured here are two of my favourites; Desperados and an Amstel Radler

-Part of the fun while traveling is enjoying the local specialties, and beer happens to be something that many European countries take pride in.
-Obviously fries add that much needed saltiness and also helps soak in some of that alcohol.
+Part of the fun, while travelling is enjoying the local specialities, and beer happens to be something that many European countries take pride in.
+Obviously, fries add that much-needed saltiness and also helps soak in some of that alcohol.

 It’s no surprise that beer goes rather well with Indian food.

 Snippets from the Mayur Vegetarian Sampler in Amsterdam

 A “thali” works really well when you want to just have a little bit of everything.
 Add to that a lovely hot lentil soup and some pakodas and that’s enough to make you forget where in the world you are.

 Quick bites that help you catch the next train.
 The AA Drink is something I have been having for more than a decade now whenever I’m in Holland.
 The Green Coke was something new.
 The 3 Dutch Farmers Crisps have a very earthy taste to them and the Hummus and Peppadew sandwich was a nice little tummy filler.